Talking Psychedelics: Mark de Jong of Tripsitter.Amsterdam

 What is your mission?
 What are you trying to accomplish?

-Tripsitter.Amsterdam’s mission is to contribute to the clients healing processes in a way that respects the uniqueness of the individual.
+Tripsitter.Amsterdam’s mission is to contribute to the clients’ healing processes in a way that respects the uniqueness of the individual.
 Every client has their own background: factors like culture, childhood, and general life experiences.
-While we work with several protocols, it is the uniqueness of the individual, and their specific needs, that is the most important consideration when we plan assisting clients.
+While we work with several protocols, it is the uniqueness of the individual, and their specific needs, that is the most important consideration when we plan to assist clients.
 We believe the best results are achieved in a relaxed and almost playful therapeutic atmosphere and do our best to create such an atmosphere for our clients.

 Beyond helping individuals, we also provide professional psychedelic couples therapy and corporate services to management boards and CEOs in order to help them reach personal and company goals, solve trust issues and brainstorm new ideas.

 We take a holistic approach where the somatic (body) is also very important.
 A lot of mental issues (not only trauma) are stored in the body.
 The body keeps the score.
-We offer a program where somatic (body) techniques, besides more traditional psychotherapy techniques, are integrated in our service.
+We offer a program where somatic (body) techniques, besides more traditional psychotherapy techniques, are integrated with our service.
 We also offer integration (after the sessions) and microdosing advice as part of our service to our clients.

 What geographical areas do you service?

-While we are based in Amsterdam, we work around the world and have a lot of clients from the USA, Asia, the Middle East and Europe of course.
+While we are based in Amsterdam, we work around the world and have a lot of clients from the USA, Asia, the Middle East, and Europe of course.